 Anahid is able to teach piano lessons in English, Bulgarian & Armenian.

-Valentina – voice teacher, opera singer, and songwriter living in New York City.
+Valentina – voice, piano teacher, opera singer, and songwriter living in New York City.
 After receiving her Masters in Vocal Performance from the Manhattan School of Music, she went on to sing leading roles on stages of Carnegie Hall, Glimmerglass Opera, Los Angeles Opera, San Francisco Opera, and Opera Saratoga, among others.
 She attended the prestigious Merola Opera Program at San Francisco Opera, where she performed the role of Adina in The Elixir of Love.
 From 2010-2012 she was a member of Los Angeles Opera’s Domingo-Thornton Young Artist Program, where she sang roles such as Musetta in La Bohème, Gilda in Rigoletto, and Barbarina in The Marriage of Figaro, under the tutelage of Plácido Domingo and James Conlon.
 In 2011 she toured the US with the Munich Symphony Orchestra under the baton of Philippe Entremont, singing the soprano solo in Mozart’s Requiem.
 Originally from Moscow, Russia, Valentina speaks fluent Russian and loves to sing works by Russian composers such as Rachmaninoff and Rimsky-Korsakov.
 She also teaches Russian diction to singers who are performing works from the Russian classical music repertoire and want to improve their pronunciation of the text.
 Before attending Manhattan School of Music, Valentina received her Bachelor of Arts from Barnard College, Columbia University, where she studied music, psychology and languages.
 In 2009 she received a Sara Tucker Study Grant from the Richard Tucker Music Foundation, and was the second place winner of the Metropolitan Opera Eastern Region National Council Auditions.
 Valentina is also a voice teacher, she works primarily with children and teens, teaching the fundamentals of vocal technique, reading music and ear-training, and works on improving students’ rhythm, pitch, diction, musicality and expression.
+Valentina also teaches piano to beginners.
+She studied piano while at Columbia University.
+She wrote several compositions for piano and voice while at Manhattan School of Music.
+She loves working with young children and introducing them to the fundamentals of music through a playful approach.
 When she isn’t teaching or performing in operas, Valentina spends her time writing folk songs on her guitar.

 Bio is coming soon!